 Our career-focused curriculum, 1:1 calls with your career coach, and mock interviews, will help you land your dream job.
 You can access these and all our career support services for 6 months after completing the program.

-This data science career track requires the skills and programming experience listed below.
-Don’t worry if you’re completely new to data, our Foundations to Core program will build your knowledge and help you master Python from scratch in just 6-8 weeks, before starting the core curriculum.
+This bootcamp requires the skills and coding experience listed below.
+If you don't have any experience, our Foundations to Core program will build your knowledge and help you master Python from scratch, before starting the core curriculum at no cost.

 The Data Science Career Track is a 6-month program.
 Most students devote 15-20 hours a week to complete the course.

 The full tuition of the program is $11,340.
 If you pay upfront, you get a 13% discount.
 Remember, if you don’t get a job within 6 months of completion, you’ll receive a full refund.
 Read the full Job Guarantee eligibility terms and conditions here

 My mentor Danny Wells was an incredible sounding board while I was learning Python, during my capstone ideations, and throughout their execution.
 The mock interviews forced me to prepare my pitch and served as a great recap of everything I’d learned up to that point.
 And I can’t possibly overstate the benefit of doing it all remotely while maintaining a job.

 Springboard had the four factors that were the most important for me: the ability to learn remotely, the ability to have a flexible schedule so I could still work part-time, dedicated mentors, and Career Services.
 They did a really good job providing me a structured way to apply for jobs all over the country and ultimately helped me find something that piqued my interest.

 Secure your spot now.
 Spots are limited, and we accept qualified applicants on a first come, first served basis.